 The Court of Justice of the European Union (CJEU) has decided against the Wellcome Trust in a case about acting ‘as such’ when VAT registered but in connection with non-economic activities.

 The result of the recent VAT case of Wellcome Trust (TC06761) was cautiously welcomed by CTG as being a helpful decision for those with a similar fact pattern to Wellcome, but it is worth noting that these facts are relatively unique to Wellcome.
-However, readers should be aware that HMRC has applied for permission to appeal the decision.
+However, HMRC won their appeal against the decision after the CJEU decided against the Wellcome Trust.